nomomo/PalWorld-Dedicated-Server-Auto-Start-Stop/README.md

 1. It checks the number of players currently on the server through RCON (`ShowPlayers` command).
 2. If the number of players is 0, it uses RCON to gracefully shut down the server with the `Shutdown` command.

+## Known issue

+- Auto Start does not work when a socket connection is left open for a very long time without restarting the server.

 ## Future Works

 Timing uncertain: